danielward27/flowjax/docs/faq.rst

 For more information about filtering, see the `equinox documentation <https://docs.kidger.site/equinox/all-of-equinox/>`_.

-Scaling variables
+Standardising variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In general yes, you should consider the form and scales of the target samples.
+In general you should consider the form and scales of the target samples.
 For example, you could define a bijection to carry out the preprocessing, then to transform the flow with the inverse, to "undo" the preprocessing, e.g.

 .. code-block:: python